AndrewTran3003/DeploymentManagerTool/Readme.md

 - Loads the data from a json file into an **IEnumerable** list.
 The reason to load it as a list is because the structure of the json file is a list.
 Also, using IEnumerable has the advantage of potentially eliminate multiple iterations through the entire list
 - Uses **StreamReader** to increase the performance in the scenario where we need to load big json files
 - If an exception is thrown, the function simply returns an empty collection
 - There are two test cases for this class.
-They are inside DefaultDataLoaderTests
+They are inside **DefaultDataLoaderTests.cs**

 #### DefaultReleaseDataLoader.cs
 - Implements IReleaseDataLoader